 PO Box 4086,

-For over 30 years (est. 1988), Famous Frames has held it's position as the preeminent talent agency representing artists that specialize in storyboards, shooting boards, comp art, illustration and full-service cinematic, animatic & board-o-matic production.
+*** For over 30 years (est. 1988), Famous Frames has held its position as the preeminent talent agency representing artists that specialize in storyboards, shooting boards, comp art, illustration, trade shows, video games and full-service cinematic, animatic & board-o-matic production.

 For more information about artist jobs, storyboards, animator jobs, animation art, storyboard artists, storyboarding comp. art or illustrations please contact Famous Frames directly.